viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 - Temporary Access Pass (TAP), a time-limited passcode with strong authentication requirements issued through Microsoft Entra ID
 - Existing multifactor authentication with Microsoft Entra ID, including the Microsoft Authenticator app

-Windows Hello for Business replaces the username and password by combining a security key or certificate with a PIN or biometric data and then mapping the credentials to a user account during setup.
-There are multiple ways to deploy Windows Hello for Business depending on an organization's needs.
-Organizations that rely on certificates typically use on-premises public key infrastructure (PKI) to support authentication through Certificate Trust.
-Organizations using key trust deployment require root-of-trust provided by certificates on domain controllers.
+Windows Hello for Business enhances security by replacing traditional usernames and passwords with a combination of a security key or certificate and a PIN or biometric data.
+This setup securely maps the credentials to a user account.

-Organizations with hybrid scenarios can eliminate the need for on-premises domain controllers and simplify passwordless adoption by using Windows Hello for Business cloud Kerberos trust.
-This solution uses security keys and replaces on-premises domain controllers with a cloud-based root-of-trust.
-As a result, organizations can take advantage of Windows Hello for Business and deploy security keys with minimal extra setup or infrastructure.
+There are various deployment models available for Windows Hello for Business, providing flexibility to meet the diverse needs of different organizations.
+Among these, the *Hybrid cloud Kerberos trust* model is recommended and considered the simplest for organizations operating in hybrid environments.

 [!INCLUDE [learn-more](includes/learn-more.md)]